-Does your home has a small living room?
+Does your home have a small living room?
 With homes getting smaller (especially high-rise condo units in the city), the size of the living room can be very small to fit in more bedroom and kitchen space.

 That’s not great if you consider the living room as your most important space to chill out and entertain.
 The living room is where you get to relax after a tiring day at work; or catch up with your family; or meet with friends.
 Simply put, it’s the get-together place for everyone in your home.